neutrinojs/neutrino/docs/creating-presets.md

 ## Working with paths

 When working with paths, remember that your preset will be running in the context of a project.
 You should take care to define application paths by referencing the current working directory with `process.cwd()`.
-For example if you wanted to work with the project's "src" directory, you would merge the path via `path.join(process.cwd(), 'src')`
+For example, if you wanted to work with the project's "src" directory, you would merge the path via `path.join(process.cwd(), 'src')`

 ## Loader and Babel modules